-Third Annual Financial Stability Conference
+3rd Annual Financial Stability Conference

-Hosted by the Office of Financial Research and the Center on Finance, Law, and Policy at University of Michigan
+Hosted by the U.S. Office of Financial Research and the University of Michigan’s Center on Finance, Law, and Policy

-Thursday-Friday, November 16-17, 2017 @ University of Michigan Law School
+November 16-17, 2017 at University of Michigan Law School, Ann Arbor

 This two-day event will bring together a wide range of researchers, policymakers, students, and practitioners from various disciplines.

 Financial technology, or FinTech, can be traced back to the introduction of the telegraph in the 1860s.
 Between then and the 1980s, most FinTech advancements were record-keeping and data systems found in the back offices of financial institutions, out of sight of the public.
 As internet technology became more available, however, FinTech evolved rapidly.
 Financial firms digitized their processes, and companies began introducing consumer-facing products such as online banking and PayPal.